 Jonathon and Sara are separating.
 Sara is moving out.
 They have been claiming Tax Credits to top up her wage.
 Jonathon gets New-Style Employment and Support Allowance.
 Because they are separating their Tax Credit award will come to an end.
 Jonathon will continue to live in their one bedroom flat – but he will need help paying the rent and so makes a claim for Universal Credit.

 Mumtaz has been living in a privately rented bedsit and is moving into a one bedroom rented social rented flat at the weekend.
-He also gets Income-Based Jobseekers Allowance.
-As the move is within the Local Authority area he doesn’t have to claim Universal Credit – his Housing Benefit claim can transfer to his new flat and he can stay on Income-Based Jobseekers Allowance.
+He also gets Income-Related Employment and Support Allowance.
+As the move is within the Local Authority area he doesn’t have to claim Universal Credit – his Housing Benefit claim can transfer to his new flat and he can stay on Income-Related Employment and Support Allowance.

 IMPORTANT: If you are told you have to claim Universal Credit – seek advice immediately from a Benefits Adviser to make sure this is your best / only option, some people can be worse off on Universal Credit.

 If you are already getting one or more of the benefits which are being replaced by Universal Credit (and you continue to be entitled to these) and you do not have a change in your circumstances that triggers a claim for Universal Credit, you may not need to claim Universal Credit until the ‘migration’ stage*, sometime between 2022 and the end of 2024.